-- Participants are prohibited from intentionally dirtying or damaging the convenience store. - Infrastructure must be removed immediately after the task ends to return the venue to its original state. - The convenience store has no ceiling. - Field lighting conditions are dependent on the regulation of the competition venue and cannot be controlled.
+- Participants are prohibited from intentionally dirtying or damaging the competition field. - Infrastructure must be removed immediately after the task ends to return the venue to its original state. - The competition field has no ceiling. - Field lighting conditions are dependent on the regulation of the competition venue and cannot be controlled.